 Because plants are sessile organisms, plant growth and development display exceptional plasticity, allowing for rapid acclimation to a changing environment (Zhu, 2016; Dietrich et al., 2017; Su et al., 2017; Shkolnik et al., 2018).
-One such acclimation response is tropism, which is the directed growth of plant tissues in response to various stimuli, including gravity, light, temperature, oxygen, touch, and water (Silva-Navas et al., 2016; Eysholdt-Derzso and Sauter, 2017; Dietrich, 2018; Vandenbrink and Kiss, 2019; Muthert et al., 2020).
-Among these is hydrotropism, the directed growth of roots in response to water potential gradients, which can help plants overcome the detrimental effects of drought (Eapen et al., 2003; Kobayashi et al., 2007; Lynch, 2013; Eapen et al., 2017).
-However, there have been few studies on hydrotropism in much of the last century because of the difficulty designing experimental systems that can reproducibly simulate the water potential gradients found in soils and the simultaneous effect of gravity on directing root growth (Takahashi and Scott, 1991; Stinemetz et al., 1996; Kiss, 2007; Takahashi et al., 2009).
+One such acclimation response is tropism, which is the directed growth of plant tissues in response to various stimuli, including gravity, light, temperature, oxygen, touch, and water (Silva-Navas et al., 2016; Evsholdt-Derzsó and Sauter, 2017; Dietrich, 2018; Vandenbrink and Kiss, 2019; Muthert et al., 2020).
+Among these is hydrotropism, the directed growth of roots in response to water potential gradients, which can help plants overcome the detrimental effects of drought (Eapen et al., 2003, 2017; Kobayashi et al., 2007; Miyazawa et al., 2011; Lynch, 2013).
+However, there have been few studies on hydrotropism in the past century because of the difficulty in designing experimental systems that can reproducibly simulate the water potential gradients found in soils and the simultaneous effect of gravity on directing root growth (Takahashi and Scott, 1991; Stinemetz et al., 1996; Kiss, 2007; Takahashi et al., 2009).

-A classic hydrotropism system to examine the hydrotropic response of roots was first used by Sachs (Sachs, 1872); this system involved placing a few plant seeds in a hanging cylinder of wet sawdust held together by a mesh screen, resulting in root growth toward the wet substratum exhibiting true hydrotropism.
-Using Julius Sachs' experimental system, Darwin indicated that water potential gradients influenced directional root growth in Phaseolus, Vicia, Avena, and Triticum (Darwin and Darwin, 1880; Hooker, 1915).
-More modern systems to examine hydrotropism in Arabidopsis have been developed by two groups, who used the systems to isolate hydrotropism mutants (Takahashi et al., 2002; Eapen et al., 2005).
-Takahashi et al. (2002) developed obliquely oriented hydrotropic experimental systems (OHESs), including an air system and an agar-sorbitol system, and identified the nohydrotropic mutant miz1 (Kobayashi et al., 2007).
-These screening systems also led to the isolation of miz2 mutant, which is deficient in the GNOM gene (Miyazawa et al., 2008).
+A classic system to examine the hydrotropic response of roots is the one used by Sachs (1872), which involved placing a few plant seeds in a hanging cylinder of wet sawdust held together by a mesh screen, resulting in root growth toward the wet substratum, exhibiting true hydrotropism.
+Using Julius Sachs's experimental system, Darwin found that water potential gradients influenced directional root growth in Phaseolus, Vicia, Avena, and Triticum (Darwin and Darwin, 1880; Hooker, 1915).
+More modern systems to examine hydrotropism in Arabidopsis have been developed by two groups who used the systems to isolate hydrotropism mutants (Takahashi et al., 2002; Eapen et al., 2005).
+Takahashi et al. (2002) developed obliquely oriented hydrotropic experimental systems (OHESs), including an air system and an agar-sorbitol system, and identified the non-hydrotropic mutant miz1 (Kobayashi et al., 2007).
+These screening systems also led to the isolation of the miz2 mutant, which is deficient in the GNOM gene (Miyazawa et al., 2009).
 In another approach, Saucedo et al. (2012) developed vertically oriented hydrotropic experimental systems (VHESs), including an agar-glycerol system, and isolated a mutant with altered hydrotropic responses (ahr1).
 To date, however, the genetic locus of AHR1 has not been identified (Saucedo et al., 2012).
 In addition, although Cole and Mahall (2006) developed a sand-based system for analyses of root hydrotropism in dune shrubs, there was no compelling evidence for hydrotropic root growth.
 Iwata et al. (2013) studied hydrotropism in Arabidopsis under natural conditions using an image scanner.
-However, the investigation of root hydrotropism using the natural drought system is challenging, and the operating procedures may be impractical, especially cumbersome.
+However, the investigation of root hydrotropism using a natural drought system is challenging, and the operating procedures may be impractical and especially cumbersome.
 Thus, the development of an improved system that accurately simulates natural conditions is essential for the elucidation of the mechanisms underlying hydrotropic responses.